Welcome to the care fees planning area of our website.

 We can navigate you through the care options available and assist you in making an informed and tailored decision.

-The first step is for us to have an initial conversation and then if appropriate have an initial exploratory meeting, the costs of which are borne by us.
+The first step is an initial conversation with you and then if appropriate hold an initial exploratory meeting, the costs of which are borne by us.

 During this initial meeting we would usually cover the following:

 - Background – your / the person requiring care story along with your goals and objectives